 Using the MSCI ESG scoring model as the starting point, the Q2 methodology allows to increase the coverage provided by MSCI as when MSCI doesn't provide a rating for an issuer, AXA IM ESG analysts can provide a documented, fundamental ESG analysis, which in turn will be transformed into a quantitative ESG score following MSCI pillars aggregation methodology and scores normalization, such coverage-enhancing ESG scores are referred to as "qual-to-quant".
+In 2022, we created 111 additional ESG scores based on a qualitative analysis, and 247 in 2021.

-Second, when MSCI does cover an issuer but AXA IM's ESG analysts disagree with MSCI's ESG assessment (for example because the assessment is based on scarce and/or outdated data), a documented, fundamental ESG analysis can be submitted to the peer review of the ESG Monitoring & Engagement (ESG M&E) Committee, chaired by the Head of AXA IM Research; if the ESG M&E Committee validates the analysis, it will be transformed into a quantitative ESG score and will replace the existing, previously prevailing MSCI score.
-In 2023, 18 scores have been corrected through this ESG M&E Committee process.
-Third, in the fixed income space, Q2 will keep an instrument-level differentiation in ESG scores with a ESG score premium for sustainable bonds (green, social and sustainability bonds) for which AXA IM's analysts (in Core Sustainability Investments team) have a documented, fundamental positive or neutral opinion.
+Second, when MSCI does cover an issuer but AXA IM's ESG analysts disagree with MSCI's ESG assessment (for example because the assessment is based on scarce and/or outdated data), a documented, fundamental ESG analysis can be submitted to the peer review of the ESG Assessment and Review Committee (ESARC), chaired by the Head of AXA IM Research; if the ESARC validates the analysis, it will be transformed into a quantitative ESG score and will override the existing, previously prevailing MSCI score.
+In 2022, 13 scores have been corrected through this ESARC process.
+Third, in the fixed income space, Q2 will keep an instrument-level differentiation in ESG scores with a ESG score premium for sustainable bonds (green and social bonds) for which AXA IM's analysts (in RI Research) have a documented, fundamental positive or neutral opinion.
 Finally, AXA IM will keep "cascading" ESG scores from root issuer to its affiliates after and beyond what MSCI does in this respect.